Last updated on February 6, 2026

 Deflecting Swat

-Redirecting spells is one of my favorite effects in Commander.
-It gives you lots of choices and can really swing a game, making Deflecting Swat a fantastic card.
+Whenever you change a spell's target is one of my favorite moments in Commander.
+This effect gives you lots of choices and can really swing a game, and makes Deflecting Swat a fantastic card.

 #1.
 Fierce Guardianship